 Finding paid work is a topic I get asked about a lot.
 First, you need to decide if you want to be a freelance or an employed health writer.

 Then, consider which types of clients or employers you’d like to work for – brainstorm a list of ideal brands and business types.
 As a freelance writer, you’ll need to seek out proven strategies to find your first freelance writing job.
+If getting publishes is your goal, you can start sending your ideas to websites that accept health article pitches.

 At the same time, think about the writing services you’d like to offer – for example, health feature article writing, medical copywriting, health blogging or scientific article writing.